-3. Breastfeeding on days 3 to 5
+Breastfeeding tips for days 3 to 5

-It can often happen suddenly, but is sometimes more gradual.
-Some women just feel fuller, and might notice their baby swallowing more milk (not everyone can hear a baby swallow, and that doesn't mean the baby isn't getting milk!).
-Other women become quite engorged when their milk comes in, which can be a challenge in itself.
+Sometime between the third and fifth day after birth, your milk will become more abundant.
+It can often happen suddenly but is sometimes more gradual.
+Some women just feel fuller and might notice their baby swallowing more milk (not everyone can hear a baby swallow, and that doesn't mean the baby isn't getting milk!).
+Others become quite engorged when their milk comes in, which can be a challenge in itself.

 If your breasts are so full that your nipples become flattened, your baby may have trouble latching on.
-Hand expressing a little milk to soften the nipple, or trying a technique called Reverse Pressure Softening, can make the nipple more pliable and make latching easier.
+Hand expressing a little milk to soften the nipple, or trying a technique called reverse pressure softening, can make the nipple more pliable and make latching easier.

-Do a diaper check.
+5. Do a diaper check.

 Soon after your milk comes in, your baby's poops will transition to a greenish-brownish color, and will take on a mustard yellow color soon after.
 Wet diapers will become more abundant as well.

-4. Breastfeeding on days 5 to 7
+Breastfeeding tips for days 5 to 7

 Once you've gotten over the hump of the first few days, you might be starting to find a groove with breastfeeding.
 Your baby will still be nursing very frequently, about 10 times in 24 hours.
 Some will have a slightly longer stretch (though not always at night!), but most will need to nurse every two hours or so.

-Learn baby's hunger cues.
+1. Learn your baby's hunger cues.

 Some babies will seem to have an erratic eating schedule, wanting to nurse every hour for a few hours, and then being passed out for a few hours after that ( cluster feeding).
 All of it is normal.

-Continue checking diapers.
+3. Continue checking diapers.

 Babies generally have three to five poopy diapers per 24 hours.
 The poops should be at least the size of a quarter, yellow in color and sometimes seedy in texture.
 Variations in color are normal too.
 Some babies will poop after every feeding, and some will consolidate the poops more.
 Pee diapers vary, but five to six wet diapers per day is normal.

-Check baby's weight.
+4. Check baby's weight.

 Diapers only tell half the story of how much milk a baby is getting.
 The most reliable test is a weight check (no clothes or diaper, and on the same scale each time if possible).

-Get help if you need it.
+5. Get help if you need it.

-Supplement if needed.
+6. Supplement if needed.

-Nursing should be pain free by the end of the first week.
-Some mild tenderness when your baby first latches is within the spectrum of normal, but pain that is severe, lasts more than a few seconds, lasts between feeds, or that is accompanied by broken or cracked skin, is not normal.
+Nursing should be pain-free by the end of the first week.
+Some mild tenderness when your baby first latches is within the spectrum of normal, but pain that is severe, lasts more than a few seconds, lasts between feeds or that is accompanied by broken or cracked skin, is not normal.

-5. Beyond the first week
+Breastfeeding tips for beyond the first week

-Relax + snuggle.
+1. Relax + snuggle.

-Ask for help.
+2. Ask for help.

 Remember, you don't have to do everything alone.
 Get help!
 Your partner, your family, your neighbors—accept all offers of help.
 Let others keep house and feed you so you can rest and nurse.

-Find support + find your tribe.
+3. Find support + find your people.